 The YCRC's HPC resources are shared by many users.
 The YCRC uses a workload management system (Slurm) to implement and enforce policies that aim to provide each PI group with fair, but limited, access to the HPC clusters.
-Users may not run computationally intensive jobs on the login nodes and are strongly discouraged from building software on the login nodes due to potential incompatibilities between the hardware and software environments on the login and compute nodes.
-Instead, users must submit such jobs to Slurm, specifying the amount of resources to be allocated for the jobs.
+Users may not run computationally intensive workloads or compilations on the login or transfer nodes.
+Instead, users must submit such workloads as jobs to Slurm, specifying the amount of resources to be allocated for the jobs.
 Jobs running for longer than one week are discouraged.
-Jobs exceeding their requested resource amounts will be terminated by Slurm with little or no warning.
-In order to avoid loss of data if jobs terminate unexpectedly, users are strongly encouraged to checkpoint running jobs at regular intervals.
+Slurm will terminate jobs exceeding their requested resource amounts with little or no warning.
+To avoid data loss if jobs terminate unexpectedly, users are strongly encouraged to checkpoint running jobs at regular intervals.